50 Cent: Other civil and criminal matters

 One of his New York homes, purchased for $2.4 million in January 2007 and the center of a lawsuit between Jackson and Shaniqua Tompkins, caught fire on May 30, 2008, while he was filming in Louisiana.
 On August 5, 2013, Jackson pleaded not guilty to one count of domestic violence and four counts of vandalism in a Los Angeles County court.
 If convicted of all charges, he faced up to five years in prison and a $46,000 fine.
 Model-actress Daphne Joy accused Jackson of kicking her and ransacking her bedroom during an argument at her condominium in the Toluca Lake neighborhood of Los Angeles on June 23.
 He allegedly caused $7,100 in property damage, leaving the scene before police arrived.

 Judge Ann Nevins has ordered Jackson back to court because of Instagram messages he made over several months.
 She said Jackson was not fully clear about his funds and indicated posts of the rapper showing stacks of his money.
 In March 2016, Jackson claimed that he would no longer use Instagram, electing instead to have his profile page operated by someone else.

+In June 2018, after former linebacker and actor Terry Crews gave a speech before the United States Senate Committee on the Judiciary in which he described being groped by a Hollywood agent in 2016, Jackson posted a photo on Instagram of a shirtless muscular Crews with the caption: "I got raped.
+My wife just watched."
+After receiving backlash, Jackson deleted the post and wrote on Twitter: "People are so sensitive."
+In a July 2018 appearance on The View, Jackson stated that he would "never make fun of any sexual assault victim", adding: "I wasn't looking at Terry Crews that way, at that point.
+I'm looking at the Hulk.
+The guy is this big, that's being taken advantage of."

 In 2020, Jackson was a subject of controversy for his involvement in a viral video of him giving money to a Burger King restaurant in New York City on behalf of a local scammer who was later arrested and charged for Bitcoin scamming and for assaulting and kidnapping his victims on April 24, 2021.